-There have been no significant changes from the previous year in the Credit Union's risks to which it is exposed or its general policies and procedures for managing risk, except as it relates to COVID-19 payment deferrals.
+There have been no significant changes from the previous year in the Credit Union's risks to which it is exposed or its general policies and procedures for managing risk.

 Credit risk

 Credit risk is the risk of financial loss resulting from the failure of a borrower or counterparty to honour its financial or contractual obligations to the Credit Union.
 Credit risk primarily arises from member loans receivable.